Title

 The amendment of Republic Act No. 9296 strengthens the meat inspection system in the Philippines by defining "Hot Meat," restructuring the National Meat Inspection Service, establishing unified fees and charges, creating a development trust fund, imposing fines and penalties for violations, and repealing inconsistent laws.

-The NMIS has the following divisions: Plant Operation and Inspection; Accreditation and Registration; Enforcement and Food Defense; Meat Import and Export Assistance and Inspection; Meat Science and Technology; Laboratory Services; Consumer Information, Education and Assistance; Legal Affairs; Planning, Monitoring and Evaluation; Engineering and Climate Change; Administrative; and Finance.
+Plant Operation and Inspection; Accreditation and Registration; Enforcement and Food Defense; Meat; Import and Export Assistance and Inspection; Meat Science and Technology; Laboratory Services; Consumer Information, Education and Assistance; Legal Affairs; Planning, Monitoring and Evaluation; Engineering and Climate Change; Administrative; and Finance.

-Within two (2) years from the effectivity of the Act, functions of NMIS-RTOC in accredited meat establishments shall be transferred or devolved to the provincial government where such meat establishments are located, provided the Provincial Meat Inspection Service is certified compliant with national standards.
+The functions of the NMIS-RTOC in accredited meat establishments shall be transferred or devolved to the provincial government where the establishments are located, provided the Provincial Meat Inspection Service is certified by the NMIS to be compliant with national standards.

 Analyze Cases Smarter, Faster